 Vegetables to grow in March

 Potatoes can be grown in the ground or in pots.
 Chit the seed potatoes by placing the tubers in old egg boxes or seed trays on a cool, light window sill to encourage shoots to form.
 Towards the end of the month, plant the sprouting tubers in to pre-dug trenches or in pots or sacks on top of 10cm of compost, then cover with an additional 10cm of compost.
-Earth up or add more compost when the shoots appear.
+Earth up or add more compost when the shoots appear, and if you need more tips and advice, read our guide: how to grow potatoes.

 Flowers to grow in March

 Hardy annuals can be sown directly where they are to flower.
-Prepare the ground well by clearing it of weeds and raking it to a fine tilth.
-Do not enrich the soil.
+Prepare the ground well by clearing it of weeds and raking it to a fine tilth, and don’t be tempted to enrich the soil.
+For more tips and advice, read our comprehensive guide, how to sow hardy annuals.
 Try Ammi majus, borage, clarkia, cornflowers, and Papaver commutatum ‘Ladybird’ (pictured).

 Half hardy annuals